openshift/openshift-origin-design/web-console/developer/advanced/advanced.md

 ![save add](img/membership9.png)

-![updated user access page add](img/membership12.png) This is the updated Project Access page after one access has been added.
+![updated user access page add](img/membership12.png) This is the updated Project Access page after one user has been assigned project access.

 ![remove user](img/membership30.png)
-Users are able to remove access to the project.
+Users can remove user access from this project.

 ![save remove](img/membership40.png)

-![updated user access page remove](img/membership1.png) This is the updated Project Access page after one access has been removed.
+![updated user access page remove](img/membership1.png) This is the updated Project Access page after removing user access from this project.

 ![remove all access](img/membership50.png)
-Users are able to remove all access from the project.
+Users can remove access of all users from this project.

 ![save remove all access](img/membership14.png)

-![updated remove all access](img/membership60.png) This is the updated Project Access page after all access has been removed.
+![updated remove all access](img/membership60.png) This is the updated Project Acces page after removing access of all users from this project.

 ![all projects](img/membershipallprojects.png)
 If "all projects" is selected, users can chose a project from the list or create a project.